07/2022: Started a new role as Tech Lead in Human-Machine Understanding at Cambridge Consultants.

 The system is aware of the human user's arm kinematics - this allows for full control of the human user's hand orientation, whilst keeping the interaction comfortable.

-I study physical collaboration and interaction between humans and robots.
+I study the collaboration and interaction of humans and machines.
 I look into making these intuitive and natural for increased synergy, and augmented capabilities on both sides.
 I am curious about achieving machine intelligence, while conserving the role of human intelligence as an essential part of the action/perception loop and the overall interaction.
-To this aim, my research involves human-robot collaboration through machine learning and human behaviour analytics.
+To this aim, my research involves human-machine interaction through machine learning and human behaviour analytics.

 My original training is in electronics and electrical engineering.
 During my BSc and MSc I was focused on microelectronics and analogue/digital circuits design.
 For my PhD I expanded my research into robotics, focusing on the electronics and computer science aspects, with human-robot collaboration as an area of application.
-In my PostDoc at Imperial College London I broke into machine intelligence and motor neuroscience and their application within the physical human-robot collaboration realm, as part of my PostDoc research.
+In my PostDoc at Imperial College London I broke into machine intelligence and motor neuroscience research and their application within the physical human-robot collaboration realm.

 I am interested in collaborations within the above research topics, as well as other topics that fit in with my expertise.
-This can be in the form of academic or industrial collaborations, and as joint research projects or in the form of consulting.
 Do get in touch!